-Most instructions and packaging are written in Japanese, so please bring your own medication.
-Japan is stricter with medication than the U.S. Even over-the-counter pain pills or cold medication sold in the U.S. could be categorized as a prescription drug.
+Since most instructions and packaging are written in Japanese, you are encouraged to bring your own medication.
+Also, Japan is stricter with medication than the U.S.; Even over-the-counter pain medication and cold medication sold in the U.S. could be categorized as a prescription drug.
 Please visit the embassy website for rules and restrictions for bringing medications to Japan.

-Embassy website: https://jp.usembassy.gov/u-s-citizen-services/local-resources-of-u-s- citizens/doctors/importing-medication/
+Embassy website: https://jp.usembassy.gov/u-s-citizen-services/doctors/importing-medication/